stifwo/deer_pop_estimation/README.md

 2. To do the residual-sum-of-squares analysis based on the hypothetical population projection set and the seen_deer_per_hour data you run **rss_seen_deer.ipynb** and **rss_no_emigration_seen_deer.ipynb**.
 The latter uses only those hypothetical projections where there is no stag emigration per definition.

-3. To do the residual-sum-of-squares analysis based on the hypothetical population projection set and the spring census data you  run **rss_seen_deer.ipynb**.
+3. To do the residual-sum-of-squares analysis based on the hypothetical population projection set and the spring census data you  run **rss_spring_census.ipynb**.

 4. Now you can generate figures 2, 3, 4, 5, 6 and 7 in the paper by running **figure_2.ipynb, figure_3.ipynb, figure_4.ipynb, figure_5.ipynb, figure_6.ipynb and figure_7.ipynb**.